What is music publishing?

 Self-releasing through a distributor like LANDR is one of the best ways to get your music out there and build a following that can lead to songwriter royalties.

-• Release independently through a distributor
+• Release your music independently through a digital distributor.

-• Collect recording royalties from the distributor
+• Collect recording royalties directly from your distributor.

-• Collect publishing royalties from royalty organizations
+• Collect publishing royalties straight from collecting societies.

 🧠 Hot tip